Here’s What the McDonald’s Menu Looked Like the Year You Were Born

 1970: Shamrock Shake

 The Shamrock Shake was introduced to celebrate St. Patrick’s Day.
 It originally had a lemon-lime flavor—really!
 (The mint-vanilla debuted in 1973.)
-Here’s how you can create that staple at home.
+Find out where to get a Shamrock shake near you, or, make it yourself with this handy copycat recipe.

 1973: Quarter Pounder®

 The Quarter Pounder was introduced in Fremont, California in 1971 but became part of the national menu in 1973.
-The 4-ounce all-beef patty, topped with ketchup, mustard, slivered onions and two dill pickles served on a sesame seed bun, sold for 60 cents.
+The 4-ounce all-beef patty, topped with ketchup, mustard, slivered onions, and two dill pickles served on a sesame seed bun, sold for 60 cents, according to this photo of a 1973 menu.
 For an extra 10 cents, you could upgrade to a Quarter Pounder with Cheese.
-Here’s a photo of a 1973 menu.
+You may still be able to get a quarter pounder when you pull up to the drive-through, but you can say goodbye to these things you won’t find in a McDonald’s anymore.

 1979: The Happy Meal